LarsNorlander/dev-diary/python.md

 ### 5:59 PM

 Finally got to finish the chapter on "Using the filesystem" and have a good idea of what Python could do with regards to manipulating paths, editing filenames, removing them, the standard filesystem stuff.
 Tomorrow I'll read up about "Reading and writing files".
 Everyday, I get a little more comfortable with Python and a little more productive.

+## July 18, 2018

+### 7:57 AM

+Read about reading and writing to files and the different modes and functions available to me.
+I'm a little surprised though at how you could easily override standard in and out to write or read to a file instead.